jyan366/Sendy-Retail/README.md

 ## Design Choices

 #### Colour Scheme
-o	Our Colour Scheme for the website was based off our initial logo colours.
-The colours are blue and orange terracotta. o	These colours were inspired by the chart below, which can be found here: https://www.fabmood.com/blue-and-orange-color-scheme/. o	Our main colour for the website is blue, with all accents orange.
+•	Our Colour Scheme for the website was based off our initial logo colours.
+The colours are blue and orange terracotta.
+•	These colours were inspired by the chart below, which can be found here: https://www.fabmood.com/blue-and-orange-color-scheme/.
+•	Our main colour for the website is blue, with all accents orange.

 #### Typography
-o	I used the pairing of Oswald and Lato for this website, with Oswald being used for headings and Lato for the remainder of the website. o	I find this font combination to be sleek and professional, perfect for our B2B website.
+•	I used the pairing of Oswald and Lato for this website, with Oswald being used for headings and Lato for the remainder of the website.
+•	I find this font combination to be sleek and professional, perfect for our B2B website.